-'''

-10-month ( ) 11-month ( ) 12-month ( X ) extended school year ( ) 4-week summer school ( ) 5-week summer school ( ) 6-week summer school ( )
+10-month () 11-month () 12-month (X) extended school year () 4-week summer school () 5-week summer school () 6-week summer school ()

-'''

-Program Description: Gateway School at HASA emphasizes language development with the acquisition and retention of academic and social communication skills and the development of appropriate social behavior through evidence based best practice.
-Language experiences and direct instruction facilitate language, cognition, and academic readiness for preschool students.
-For school age students in Kindergarten through grade 8 or a non-graded program, the curriculum incorporates language integrated learning within the subject areas of English/language arts, mathematics, science, and social studies.
+Program Description: Gateway School emphasizes language development with the acquisition and retention of academic and social communication skills and the development of appropriate social behavior through evidence based best practice.
+The curriculum incorporates language/communication integrated learning within the subject areas of English/language arts, mathematics, science, and social studies for students in kindergarten through grade 8.
 The development of social and adaptive/life skills for school and community is fostered throughout the program for all students.
 The principles of applied behavior analysis are implemented for shaping behaviors, learning, and skill acquisition.
-Gateway School staff is an interprofessional team who deliver a comprehensive educational program meeting the needs of the whole child.
+Gateway School provides an interprofessional team to deliver a comprehensive educational program meeting the needs of the whole child.

 Gateway School provides the opportunity for students to learn in an environment that is individualized for their specific needs, in classrooms in the Epic Path, Brave Path, and Fearless Path.
 All paths provide a language integrated curriculum supported by Gateway speech language pathologists.
-Gateway School is a language/communication first school; every classroom provides language integrated instruction.
-Gateway School serves students who are diploma or certificate track.
+Gateway School provides integrated supports in developing functional communication, for students to understand and be understood.